 Take evening primrose oil supplements to increase your omega-6 intake or, better still, take a supplement that contains both omega-6 and omega-3 fatty acids.

 Selective serotonin re-uptake inhibitors (SSRIs) are increasingly used as therapy for severe PMS.
 Speak to your doctor about a possible prescription of one of these antidepressants if none of the above steps improve your symptoms.

 In addition to the above tips, you may also like to try the following superfoods to help manage PMS.
 They contain key nutrients that support women's health, hormonal balance and may help reduce PMS symptoms:

 Banana Split Smoothie recipe

------- This article is presented by our online health partner Health365.
-To
+. ------ This article was provided by our online health partner Health365.
+For more information on

 Follow Us On Pinterest

 Keeping your heart healthy is as much about putting the right ..